Ever stop to think where that feeling of dread over killer robots comes from?

 But at the same time, we might end up employing robots to protect us from each other.
 Another anecdote from Joi Ito cites Douglas Rushkoff's account of a meeting about "how rich people could control the security personnel protecting them in their armored bunkers after the money/climate/society armageddon.
 The financial titans at the meeting apparently brainstormed ideas like using neck control collars, securing food lockers, and replacing human security personnel with robots."

-As that little tidbit demonstrates, our robot overlord dystopias are nothing scarier than some of the humans we've put in charge.
+As that little tidbit demonstrates, our robot overlord dystopias are never scarier than some of the humans we've put in charge.